CODER-41/Events-Planner/README.md

 The dashboard is the central hub for logged-in users, organized into several tabs for easy navigation.

+#### ⚠️ IMPORTANT NOTICE Tab
+- **Warning Message**: Informs users that bookings cannot be deleted once confirmed, to maintain record integrity.
+- **Contact Link**: Direct link to WhatsApp for changes or modifications.

 #### 🏠 Dashboard Tab
 - **Personalized Welcome**: Greets the user by name.
-- **Profile Overview**: Displays the user's name, email, and National ID.
+- **Profile Overview**: Displays the user's name, email, and National ID (non-editable).
-- **Event Booking Form**: A comprehensive form to book new events.
+- **Event Booking Form**: A comprehensive form to book new events with validation (future dates only).
 - **Your Bookings**: A list of all events booked by the user, showing details and current status.
-- **Services Overview**: A grid showcasing all the event services offered by the company.
+- **Services Overview**: A grid showcasing all the event services offered by the company with pricing.
+- **Team Credits**: Acknowledges the development team.

 #### 📅 Booking Hub Tab
 - **Step-by-Step Guide**: Clear instructions on how to book an event.
-- **Advance Booking Notice**: A friendly (and humorous) reminder for users to book their events at least one week in advance.
+- **Advance Booking Notice**: A humorous reminder for users to book their events at least one week in advance.
 - **Full Booking Capabilities**: Includes the event booking form and the user's booking list.

 #### 🗣️ What Our Clients Say (Testimonials)